kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 **ResourceQuota.ResourceVersion**.
 This keeps incremental usage atomically consistent, but does introduce a bottleneck (intentionally) into the system.

+To optimize system performance, it is encouraged that all resource quotas are tracked on the same **ResourceQuota** document.
+As a result, its encouraged to actually impose a cap on the total number of individual quotas that are tracked in the **Namespace** to 1 by explicitly capping it in **ResourceQuota** document.

 ## kube-apiserver

 The server is updated to be aware of **ResourceQuota** objects.